The Future Ain't What It Used To Be For Affinity Products

 Affinity Products As Member Value Strategy

-Affinity products are alive and well in organizations that have embraced a “member value first” mentality.
+Affinity products are alive and well in organizations with a “member value first” mentality.
 Successful associations have collaborated with their partners to create a new win/win/win.
-The organization, the partner, and the members all benefit from putting member value first.
+The organization, partner, and members benefit from putting member value first.

 To learn more about these market trends and how leading associations are responding, see Nonprofit Disruption: 5 Choices for Nonprofits and Going Back to the Basics in the Affinity Market.